github/docs/content/authentication/managing-commit-signature-verification/signing-commits.md

 **Tips:**

 To configure your Git client to sign commits by default for a local repository, in Git versions 2.0.0 and above, run `git config commit.gpgsign true`.
-To sign all commits by default in any local repository on your computer, run `git config --global commit.gpgsign true`.
+To sign all commits by default in any local repository on your computer, run `git config --local commit.gpgsign true`.

 To store your GPG key passphrase so you don't have to enter it every time you sign a commit, we recommend using the following tools:
   - For Mac users, the [GPG Suite](https://gpgtools.org/) allows you to store your GPG key passphrase in the Mac OS Keychain.